Dear Sandbox Clients, Friends and Family,

 How we got here?

 U.S. Consumers have been blessed with low inflation for most of their adult lives.
-Over the prior 20 years, fiscal and monetary policies coupled with the supply chain bottlenecks from the pandemic have created a far stickier inflationary environment that most would have forecasted.
+Over the prior 20 years, fiscal and monetary policies coupled with the supply chain bottlenecks from the pandemic and the war in Ukraine have created a far stickier inflationary environment than most had forecasted.
 A large imbalance in "Supply" vs. "Demand" will create a dramatic price change where the value of an asset can become extremely expensive or cheap.
 With short supply and high demand, we now have high inflation or higher prices.

 Unfortunately, policy makers cannot immediately increase supply to help resolve inflation, this takes time… for example, there is a shortage of microchips impacting manufacturing of computers and automobiles.
 There is a shortage of homes for sale or rent (low inventory), a shortage for qualified labor to fill job openings, and the list goes on.